 As part of our tireless quest to bring Dominican cooking and traditions to as international an audience as possible, we do face the occasional challenge.
 Translating Dominican foods into english, for one.
 Most of our terminology is straightforward enough – arroz is rice, habichuelas are beans, café is coffee, and so forth.

 But what happens when the food in question is unknown or not that common in the English-speaking world?
 There may be a word for it in the dictionary, but will readers from outside the DR know what we’re talking about?

 Take tayota, for example.
-Tayota does have an English translation, christophene or christophine, but that name is so obscure that even spellcheck balks.
+Tayota does have an English translation, christophene or christophine--mirliton in some Louisiana--but that name is so obscure that even spellcheck balks.
 We decided instead to use its Meso-American name chayote, which is relatively familiar to English speakers, as this is what it tends to be called in the US.
 And spellcheck wholeheartedly agrees.